Barstool conservatism

 Barstool conservatism is a name for a variety of political conservatism in the United States, associated with Dave Portnoy, founder and CEO of the Barstool Sports digital media empire, and his audience of "stoolies", made up primarily of younger men.
 The term was coined by journalist Matthew Walther.

-In general, it supports Donald Trump, and combines an opposition to COVID-19 lockdowns and bans on abortion, with an "unwillingness to accept liberal social norms", such as "gender pronoun usage and diversity, equity and inclusion practices", and embraces "sexual libertinism, anti-authoritarianism, ... and lots of f-bombs".
+In general, it supports Donald Trump, and combines an opposition to COVID-19 lockdowns and to bans on abortion, with an "unwillingness to accept liberal social norms", such as "gender pronoun usage and diversity, equity and inclusion practices", and embraces "sexual libertinism, anti-authoritarianism, ... and lots of f-bombs".

-As of November 2022, some alleged barstool conservatism to be "growing in prominence", and even "largely" defining the Republican Party coalition; and by 2024 was credited with helping Donald Trump win the election.
+As of November 2022, some have alleged barstool conservatism to be "growing in prominence", and even to be "largely" defining the Republican Party coalition.
+By 2024 barstool conservatism was credited with helping Donald Trump win the election.

 Others complained it lacked "a clear, animating political vision", and warned its embrace of recreational drugs and gambling would inevitably lead to a backlash when their social effects were felt.

 Usage

 One early use of the phrase came from journalist Matthew Walther who, shortly after Trump's 2017 inauguration, described the group of voters that Trump appealed to and who would influence the Republican Party after he was gone, as "barstool conservatives".
-He described them as having a streak at odds with Republican Christian "traditional social conservatives" —they did "not oppose or even care about abortion or same-sex marriage, much less stem-cell research"; but instead accepted "with varying degrees of enthusiasm .... pornography, homosexuality, drug use, legalized gambling, and whatever GamerGate was about"; but do side with conservatives in having "vague concerns about political correctness and 'SJWs', opposition to the popularization of so-called critical race theory, sentimentality about the American flag and the military, the rights of male undergraduates to engage in fornication while intoxicated without fear of the Title IX mafia."
+He described them as having a streak at odds with Republican Christian "traditional social conservatives"—they did "not oppose or even care about abortion or same-sex marriage, much less stem-cell research"; but instead accepted "with varying degrees of enthusiasm .... pornography, homosexuality, drug use, legalized gambling, and whatever GamerGate was about"; but do side with conservatives in having "vague concerns about political correctness and 'SJWs', opposition to the popularization of so-called critical race theory, sentimentality about the American flag and the military, the rights of male undergraduates to engage in fornication while intoxicated without fear of the Title IX mafia."
 Reporter Robert Silverman also used the term "Barstool Republicans".

 Writing in November 2022, Benjamin Schnurr, describes Barstool, or at least Dave Portnoy's ideas, as "a mixture of politically incorrect and, at times, misogynistic behavior" with "more liberal stances on issues such as women's and LGBTQ rights".
 Some other descriptions of barstool conservatism are: "horny-bro aesthetic that embraces sports, sex and generally letting 'you do you' (provided you avoid making him do pretty much anything)" (Jane Coaston); the meeting of "frat culture and cultural conservatism" (Eumenes of Cardia).